dddappp/aptos-blog-example/README.md

 Now, we can read the information of articles.

 #### Read Articles

+> Tip:
+> If you are testing the version in the current repository where the Article entity is implemented as an Aptos Object,
+> the descriptions in this section do not apply.

 You can read the information of an article like this, let's assume that the ID of the article to be read is `1` (note that replacing the placeholders with their actual values):